173duprot/tinyforth/readme.txt

 		You could also pass on to a custom dictionary, allowing you to essentially hijack the search, completely changing the entire language instantly.

+		This dramatically shifts the entire forth meta-programming experience, while also dramatically simplifying the implimentation.